Working Dog Resources

 How do I celebrate International Assistance Dog Week?

-3 ways to get involved: Support International Assistance Dog Week by buying supplies (25% off with code IADW2017) at Kurgo.
+3 ways to get involved: Support International Assistance Dog Week by buying supplies at Kurgo.
 Support International Assistance Dog Week by buying gifts at our Cafe Press store.
 International Assistance Dog Week (IADW) – Marcie founded International Assistance Dog to recognize all the devoted, hardworking assistance dogs helping individuals live more independent lives.
 IADW recognizes and honors assistance dogs, raises awareness and educates the public about assistance dogs, honors puppy raisers and trainers and recognizes heroic deeds performed by assistance dogs in our communities.
 It is celebrated in over 30 countries!
 For more information, check out assistancedogweek.org.

 Are you struggling after the loss of your working dog?